sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 In order to illustrate all this formalism, we end this section with a specific example, the MKS system (m, kg, s) with dimensions (L: length, M: mass,
 T: time).
-Their are represented as
+Their are represented as (we will always sort the vectors in alphabetic order)

 .. math::